 Once you exit the water your body continues to cool for 20-30 minutes.
 That means that your deep body temperature will be cooler 20-30 minutes after your swim than when you initially got out of the water.
 So warming up immediately after your swim is essential.
-Its a good plan to lay all your clothing out before you go into the water in readiness for dressing when you get out.
-Trying to sort out sleeves from inside a jumper with cold hands is no fun.
-Have loose fitting clothes that you know you can pull on using numb hands with thumbs that refuse to work.
-Big fleecy pyjama bottoms, a wooly hat, mittens/big gloves, oversized jumpers are all a good plan in my opinion.
+It’s a good plan to lay all your clothing out before you go into the water in readiness for dressing when you get out.
+Trying to sort out sleeves from inside a jumper with cold hands is no fun!
+Have loose-fitting clothes that you know you can pull on using numb hands with thumbs that refuse to work.
+Big fleecy pyjama bottoms, a wooly hat, mittens/big gloves, oversized jumpers are all a good plan.

 A warm drink is also good to have and very lovely to hold onto whilst you are shivering and enjoying each others company after a swim.
 You will probably shiver, this is quite normal.
 Shivering is stimulated to increase deep body temperature when a reduction in deep body temperature occurs.
 It works by involuntary contraction of the muscles to generate heat.
 By going into cold water regularly you will get to know your own body and soon determine when its time to get out and what you need to do to recover safely afterwards.